 Supplier Services and Delivery Services

 Delivery Services are supplied by the electric company you have always had - either Eversource or the United Illuminating Company (UI).
 There are many charges included under Delivery Services and you do not have a choice of how much you have to pay.
-No matter which Retail Electric Supplier you choose, Eversource or UI still will deliver your electricity, send you a bill each month, and ensure that your lights stay on.
+No matter which Retail Electric Supplier you choose, Eversource or UI still will deliver your electricity, send you a bill each month for these delivery services, which are designed to ensure that your lights stay on.

 The charges you pay for Delivery Services include:

-2. Customer Service Charge (Distribution) - The monthly fixed charge covers costs related to customer billing, meter reading, customer service and the service line.
+- Customer Service Charge (Distribution) - The monthly fixed charge covers costs related to customer billing, meter reading, customer service and maintaining the service line.
 The amount of the service charge varies by the type and size of customer, with larger customers paying higher monthly service charges.
-Rate 5 electric heat requires a large service line to handle the larger load and usage of an electric heat customer.
-(Currently Eversource charges $9.44 per month for Rate 1; $23.75 for Rate 5: UI $12.84 for Rate R).
-It is expected that the Customer Service Charge for both Eversource and UI will be reduced significantly during 2018, pending Public Utilities Regulatory Authority approval in each Company’s most recent rate case docket.
+(Currently Eversource charges $9.62 per month for Rate 1; UI $12.84 for Rate R).

-3. Distribution Charge - The price for delivery of electricity using the local wires, transformers, substations, and other equipment used to deliver electricity to end-use consumers from the high voltage transmission lines.
+- Distribution Charge - The price for delivery of electricity using the local wires, transformers, substations, and other equipment used to deliver electricity to end-use consumers from the high voltage transmission lines.
 As of December 31, 2017, Eversource has approximately $4.5 Billion invested in its Connecticut distribution system; UI’s distribution system has approximately $1.3 Billion in in its distribution system.
-(Currently: Eversource Distribution rate is 5.739¢ per kWh for Rate 1; 3.732¢ per kWh for Rate 5; UI Rate R, Distribution 9.1435¢ per kWh.)
+(Currently: Eversource Distribution rate is 5.844¢ per kWh for Rate 1; UI Rate R, Distribution 8.756¢ per kWh.)

-6. Non-Bypassable Federally Mandated Congestion Charge (NBFMCC) - (Also called FMCC-Delivery) By law, NBFMCCs are collected on electricity bills to cover certain costs approved by the Federal Energy Regulatory Commission (FERC) and various costs approved by the Public Utility Regulatory Authority (PURA) (CGS § 16- 1(35)).
+- Non-Bypassable Federally Mandated Congestion Charge (NBFMCC) - (Also called FMCC-Delivery) By law, NBFMCCs are collected on electricity bills to cover certain costs approved by the Federal Energy Regulatory Commission (FERC) and related costs approved by the Public Utility Regulatory Authority (PURA) to reduce federally mandated congestion charges and reliability “must run” contracts (CGS § 16- 1(35)).
 PURA reviews such charges to ensure that the electric companies recover no more (or less) than their costs.
 NBFMCCs capture costs that cannot be avoided if a customer chooses a retail electric supplier.
 These costs are sometimes characterized as “reliability related”.
-Non-bypassable NBFMCCs include costs associated with ISO-NE, costs to avoid congestion on the transmission system, renewable energy incentives and other initiatives required by state law.
-(For 2018, Eversource NBFMCC rate is 0.890¢ per kWh for Rate 1; 0.874¢ per kWh for Rate 5; UI Rate R, NBFMCC (Summer) is 1.6554¢ per kWh, NBFMCC (Winter) is 1.3243¢ per kWh.)
+Non-bypassable NBFMCCs include costs associated with ISO-NE, costs to avoid congestion on the transmission system, renewable energy incentives, the Millstone contract and other initiatives required by state law.
+(For January 1, 2022, Eversource NBFMCC rate is 1.585¢ per kWh for Rate 1; UI Rate R, NBFMCC is 1.720¢ per kWh.)